For larger groups

 - What's a five-minute icebreaker for a 30-person all-hands?

-- Standpoint, three rounds.
+- This or That, three rounds.
 Everyone votes at the same time, the result chart is shown, total time is under five minutes.

 Plays in your video tool